Code-Institute-Submissions/StreamTwoProject-1/README.md

 The contact form in the footer uses Flask-WTF to produce the form and a JQuery Ajax function to handle form submission, all form validation is handled by the server, any validation errors are returned in a JSON object, looped through and JQuery is used to display the errors to the user.
 The form doesn't send any e-mails, but uses a setTimeout() function to simulate the effect.

+## Git Branches

+### master

+This branch contains all the code which I have written myself as well as any images and test_code files used to create the project.

+### heroku-deploy

+This branch contains the full copy of the website (including any external code files) that the site needs to run and is linked to the Heroku app for automatic deployment.

 ## Technologies Used

 * __HTML__